M-Davies/eye-of-horus/src/scripts/README.md

 20. Rule Violation: All gestures of the specific locktype are the same
 21. Rule Violation: The locking gesture is the same as the unlocking gesture
 22. Rule Violation: One gesture combination is the same as the other when reversed
+23. Custom Label Project is shutting down or starting up
+24. Given image is too large for detect custom labels